Hinzweiler: Musikanten

 In 19th-century Hinzweiler, jobs were always hard to come by, and thus Hinzweiler, along with Eßweiler, Jettenbach and Mackenbach, became a centre of the West Palatine Musikantentum ("musicianhood").
 A great part of the male population, but also some of the female population, too, learnt to play one or more musical instruments, joined an orchestra and went abroad in the spring.
 In autumn, they came back from the Netherlands, England and Scandinavia.
 All through the winter, houses in the village rang with rehearsals.

 Some orchestras chose destinations that were much farther away and did not return for years.
 Some went to the Near East, some to the Americas, and some even as far as Australia and New Zealand.
 Wives sometimes went along to look after their menfolk, and children were born overseas as well.

-All these “minstrels” brought good earnings back home with them, investing them in cropland, livestock, houses and farms.
+These “minstrels” brought earnings back home with them, investing them in cropland, livestock, houses and farms.
 Many became wealthy farmers.
 Some also settled abroad.

 In 1905, the number of these musicians from Hinzweiler who were working abroad was 71.
 One such musician was Otto Schwarz.
 The tradition ended, though, with the outbreak of the First World War.